bemasc/svcb-testing-flag/draft-manuben-svcb-testing-flag.md

 The "testing" flag is a SvcParamKey that always has an empty value in presentation and wire format.
 When present, this flag indicates that this ServiceMode record is subject to outages, and clients SHOULD NOT interpret connection failures as evidence of an active attack.

-Service owners SHOULD ensure that this flag is mandatory, either explicitly (by adding `mandatory=testing`) or implicitly if this parameter is automatically mandatory for the protocol mapping.
+Service owners SHOULD ensure that this flag is mandatory, either explicitly (by adding `mandatory=testing` to the SvcParams) or implicitly if this parameter is "automatically mandatory" for the protocol mapping.
 Future protocol mappings SHOULD make this SvcParam "automatically mandatory".

 ## Interaction with SvcPriority